CoryMcCartan/midterms-22/README.md

 prior for firm performance this cycle.
 We can decompose firm error into several components:

-- Constant year-to-year bias in all firms in polling these races
+- Constant year-to-year bias in all firms in polling these races.
 - Year-specific bias shared by all firms, to varying extents.
 We call the extent to which a firm is affected by the year-specific shared bias the “herding,” which is a slightly idiosyncratic usage.